 We know what you’re thinking: “This is my chance to disconnect and to enjoy the views.
 Why would I even consider bringing WiFi with me?!”
 Well, in many instances, we would agree with you!
 However, while we DO recommend taking time to look out the window and watch the world pass you by, this is also the perfect opportunity to be productive.
 If you’re a serial last minute traveler, then these lengthy bus rides will be ideal for you to plan the next stages of your trip, whether that entails hotel bookings, or your next bus ride!

-Although many bus companies offer WiFi onboard, it can be a bit shotty, so bringing your own portable WiFi router will ensure that you have Internet access for as long as you need.
+That being said many bus companies offer WiFi onboard.
+However, it can be a bit wishy washy, so bringing your own portable WiFi router will ensure that you have Internet access for as long as you need.

 Books, movies and playlists, oh my!